 Key Takeaways

-• **Joint Compound:** Hoosier-Boy Topping for the finish coat and a good all-purpose compound for initial fills.
+- **Joint Compound:** Hoosier-Boy Topping for the final coats, backed up by a reliable all-purpose compound for initial filling stages.

-• **Tape:** FibaFuse or fiberglass mesh tape for cracks and seams to provide structural reinforcement.
+- **Tape:** FibaFuse or fiberglass mesh tape reinforces cracks and seams.
+Don't skip this.

 Key Takeaways